raydelvecchio/vdb-benchmark/README.md

 of Vlite and Vlite2 compared to other vector databases when spinning up a local project.

 # Authors
 Bulk of benchmarks written by [Salvatore Del Vecchio](https://github.com/saldelv).
 Initiated by [me](https://github.com/raydelvecchio).
+If you'd like to continue benchmarking or develop new ones, contact me [here](mailto:ray@cerebralvalley.ai).

 # Benchmarks
 * Memorize One: time to ingest one constant entry into the database